Setting up the psiTurk Docker container

 this Stack Overflow question

 for more discussion.)
-The set of instructions in the Dockerfile
+The set of instructions in the Dockerfile is

 what allows this process to be automated and reproducible.